-Living in the Gold Coast city is safe.
+The Gold Coast is a safe place to live.
 Crime rates are low (contrary to what you might hear in the media).
 We have modern medical facilities, a new tertiary public hospital and a new private hospital right next door to it.

 The city is culturally diverse.
 You can enjoy a show or exhibition at the arts centre.
 Explore the many markets and street food precincts popping up all over the place.

-Local supermarkets and specialty food stores are easily accessible, scattered throughout the Gold Coast suburbs.
+Local supermarkets and specialty food stores are easily accessible, scattered throughout the suburbs.

-We have a nurturing and competitive sporting community operating out of world-class training facilities (thank you, Commonwealth Games), and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
-Enjoy the world-class theme parks all year round.
+We have a nurturing and competitive sporting community operating out of worldclass training facilities (thank you Commonwealth Games) and of course, the Gold Coast also serves up a huge selection of fun outdoor activities for everyone.
+Enjoy the theme parks all year round.
 Join a surf club and get the kids into nippers.